 If you have any questions, please do not hesitate to contact accreditation@rsb.org.uk, for help and advice.
+The Accreditation team will have final say as to whether you are offered International Consultancy or International Advanced Accreditation.

 Introduction to International Consultancy